kimmikirino/git-hooks/README.md

 # git-hooks

-commit-msg - Automatically adds branch name and branch description to every commit message.
+commit-msg - Automatically adds branch name to every commit message.
+In the case the commit already starts with the pattern "[A-1] - " or "Merge " will exit without adding

 .bashrc - shortcut for git commands